Both Halves of Your Child’s Brain Work as One. Here’s Why That Changes How They Learn.

 ” What the science actually found

-The myth has a kernel of truth that got stretched out of shape.
-Different regions of the brain do specialize: in most people the networks that handle spoken language sit largely on the left, while some aspects of spatial attention and reading facial expressions lean right.
+The myth has a kernel of truth that got stretched too far.
+Some brain regions do specialize.
+In most people, the networks for spoken language sit largely on the left.
+Some spatial attention and face-reading lean right.
 That is lateralization, and it is real.
-What is not real is the leap from “regions specialize” to “people are left- or right-brained.”
-When researchers at the University of Utah analyzed the resting brain activity of more than a thousand people across thousands of regions, they found no evidence that anyone runs on a dominant hemisphere.
-The two halves are wired together by a thick band of roughly two hundred million nerve fibers, the corpus callosum, trading signals constantly.
-Every meaningful task, from reading a sentence to solving a math problem to drawing a picture, pulls both sides in at once.
+What is not real is the jump from “regions specialize” to “people are left- or right-brained.”
+Researchers at the University of Utah studied the resting brain activity of more than a thousand people.
+They found no sign that anyone runs on a dominant hemisphere.
+The two halves are wired together by the corpus callosum, a thick band of roughly two hundred million nerve fibers.
+The halves trade signals all the time.
+Every real task pulls both sides in at once, whether a child reads a sentence, solves a math problem, or draws a picture.

 This matters because of what a developing brain does next.
-Neuroplasticity is the brain’s capacity to reorganize itself by forming new connections, and in childhood that capacity is at its height.
-The skills a child seems to lack today are part of how the wiring changes when difficulty is met with the right kind of practice instead of avoided.
-A child filed under “not a math brain” or “the artsy one” has not been assigned a permanent lane.
+Neuroplasticity is the brain’s power to reorganize itself by forming new connections.
+In childhood, that power is at its peak.
+The skills a child seems to lack today are part of how the wiring changes.
+That change happens when difficulty is met with the right kind of practice instead of avoided.
+A child filed under “not a math brain” or “the artsy one” has not been handed a permanent lane.
 As the science of the changeable brain shows, the wiring keeps remodeling itself around the experiences you give it.

 Key Takeaways: